Pompeo seeks unity against China’s assertiveness, but don’t expect an Asian NATO

 Yet Beijing’s actions are fueling the pushback.
 Its efforts to seize land along its disputed border with India this year prompted deadly clashes and provoked India to retaliate by blocking scores of Chinese Internet apps.

-Relations between China and Australia have nosedived after Canberra called for an inquiry into the coronavirus outbreak, while Japan has grown increasingly concerned about Chinese efforts to ratchet up territorial claims to the disputed Senkaku islands, which Beijing calls the Diaoyu.
+Relations between China and Australia have nosedived after Canberra called for an inquiry into the novel coronavirus outbreak, while Japan has grown increasingly concerned about Chinese efforts to ratchet up territorial claims to the disputed Senkaku islands, which Beijing calls the Diaoyu.
 China’s clampdown on political freedoms in Hong Kong and stepped-up military activities in the Taiwan Strait have heightened alarm about its intentions.

 Pompeo, meanwhile, has been trying to build a global coalition to counter what he calls the growing threat posed by China.

 Together, that has given the Quad fresh impetus.
-Before leaving for Tokyo, Pompeo said he was hoping to have “some significant announcements, significant achievements,” from this meeting.
+Before leaving for Tokyo, Pompeo said he was hoping to have “some significant announcements, significant achievements” from this meeting.

 Writing in China’s Global Times tabloid, Zhang Tengjun, an assistant research fellow at the China Institute of International Studies, warned a military version of the Quad was about to take shape.